rdoxenham/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-operator-install.png"/>

 Next you'll want to select the 'Install' button, which will take you to a second window where you'll be creating an 'Operator Subscription'.
-Leave the defaults here as they'll automatically select the latest version of OpenShift virtualization and will allow the software to be installed automatically:
+Leave the defaults here as they'll automatically select the latest version of OpenShift Virtualization and will allow the software to be installed automatically:

 <img  border="1" src="img/ocp-virt-operator-install-details.png"/>